chentianran/chentianran.github.io/teaching/alg2/syllabus.markdown

 * Day 24: Case study: Puiseux series
 * Day 25: (Optional) An invitation to algebraic geometry
 * Day 26: Galois theory

-### Calendar
-Below is the tentative schedule, and it may not reflect changes announced in class.
-The instructor reserves the right to adjust the policies outlined in this course syllabus.
-All changes will be clearly communicated to the students in class.

-<iframe src="https://calendar.google.com/calendar/embed?showTitle=0&amp;showNav=0&amp;showDate=0&amp;showCalendars=0&amp;showTz=0&amp;mode=AGENDA&amp;height=1200&amp;wkst=1&amp;bgcolor=%23ffffff&amp;src=qlsurb5gsna1hslnokeu39963g%40group.calendar.google.com&amp;color=%2342104A&amp;ctz=America%2FChicago" style="border:solid 1px #777" width="800" height="1200" frameborder="0" scrolling="no"></iframe>